felixge/felixge.de/content/posts/advent-of-go-profiling-2021/day-1-1-branchless-go/index.md

 This works because we always compute the expression from the first branch and then multiply it by `1` if the first branch should be taken, or `0` for the second branch which is the same as setting `val = 0` directly.

-And while the `boolToInt64(c != '\n')` might look like a compilation nightmare, the Go compiler seems to emit something relatively reasonable (see https://godbolt.org/z/Tzr99vqr3):
+And while `boolToInt64(c != '\n')` might look like a compilation nightmare, the Go compiler seems to emit something relatively reasonable (see https://godbolt.org/z/Tzr99vqr3):

 ```txt
 CMPB    R8B, $10        ; compare c and '\n' (ASCII 10)